marty-oehme/pubs-extract/README.md

 and again.

 The easiest extraction is provided if your program writes the selection itself into the highlight content, because then we can just use that.
-It is harder to parse if it does not.
+It is harder to parse if it does not and will sometimes get additional words in front or behind (especially if the highlight ends in the middle of a line) or even cut a few off.

+I am not sure if there is much I can do about this.

 ## Roadmap: